Loading...

 | University Website (Homepage, Marketing Pages) Make your public-facing website accessible | Yes Perfect for this | No Not designed for websites |

-| PDF Remediation (Lecture Notes, Syllabi) Add alt text, fix contrast, structure headings | No Cannot process PDFs | Yes OCR + AI remediation |
+| PDF Remediation (Lecture Notes, Syllabi) Add alt text, fix contrast, structure headings | Separate human-led service, not the automated overlay | Yes Automated OCR + AI remediation |

-| PowerPoint Scanning (Lecture Slides) Detect contrast issues, missing alt text | No Cannot process PowerPoints | Yes Bulk PPT analysis |
+| PowerPoint Remediation (Lecture Slides) Detect contrast issues, missing alt text | Separate human-led service, not the automated overlay | Yes Bulk PPT analysis |

-| LaTeX/MathML (STEM Courses) Convert math equations to accessible formats | No No LaTeX support | Yes Full LaTeX parsing |
+| LaTeX/MathML (STEM Courses) Convert math equations to accessible formats | No No LaTeX/MathML listed | Yes Full LaTeX parsing |

-| Video Transcription (Lecture Videos) Clean up auto-captions, fix technical terms | No Cannot process videos | Yes AI caption cleanup |
+| Video Transcription (Lecture Videos) Clean up auto-captions, fix technical terms | No Not a document/media remediation product | Yes AI caption cleanup |

-| Bulk Processing (1,000+ Files) Scan entire departments at once | Yes CLI + directory scanning |
+| Automated Bulk Document Processing Scan entire departments at once | Overlay is per-website; documents are a human service | Yes CLI + directory scanning |

 accessiBe installs in 5 minutes with one line of JavaScript.
 No complex setup, no developer time required.
 Perfect for marketing teams.